 Jamal is a graduate of Northeastern Seminary and writes on a broad range of topics.
 His writings are based on other points of view.

 I’ve been a fan of the series Warrior since it came out last year.
 As of the writing of this article, the show is coming to its climax for its second season and there are questions as to whether there will be a third.
-I really hope so as it's one of the best action shows I’ve seen in many years, as one would expect from a premise created by Bruce Lee himself over 40 years ago.
-What impresses me more about the show, however, is how it depicts racism in the context of the era the show takes place in.
+I really hope so, as it's one of the best action shows I’ve seen in many years, as one would expect from a premise created by Bruce Lee himself over 40 years ago.
+What impresses me more about the show, however, is how it depicts racism in the context of the era the show takes place.

 Warrior is set in late 19th century San Francisco.
 It is a city dealing with a constant influx of Chinese immigrants, most of whom work on the railroads, but also has a burgeoning, criminal underworld as well in the form of Chinese gangs known collectively as Tongs.
 The main protagonist, Ah Sahm, is newly arrived from China and a gifted martial artist.
 He arrives in season one to find his lost sister and bring her home, but encounters a whole host of problems along the way in 19th century America.
 There’s a clear hierarchy in the society that has the Chinese and Irish communities at the bottom of that pyramid.
 Ah Sahm has to join one Tong group, the Hop Wei, in order to survive, only to find his sister is the head of their rival Tong syndicate, the Long Zii.

 Though the sibling relationship is the driving force of the series, there are also a number of subplots happening at the same time.
-One of them being the Chinese communities’ conflict with the Irish community over the scarcity of jobs.
+One of them is the Chinese communities’ conflict with the Irish community over the scarcity of jobs.
 The Irish, led by a violent, union man named Leary, blame the Chinese for taking their jobs that are already hard to come by.
 This conflict has been brewing and finally explodes into open warfare in the streets towards the close of season two.

 What makes this portrayal so great isn’t that they showed it at all or that it mirrors much of the American cultural conflicts today.
 It's a depiction that shows how nuanced racism can be.